Friday, October 12, 2007

 Waiting, Patiently

 Patience brings me to tonight's recital, which I began preparing for in earnest after the Fauré concert back in June.
-Four months of practice and expectancy, occasional carelessness and consequent recommitment ... whew, it's been an interesting ride.
-This idea of the hinge, though, of the drawing out of time, of waiting patiently (sometimes pained, and with great longing, let me tell you) and then swinging on the hinge [wheeee!!!] and starting something new...
-These are going to be my mental images, my visual preparation, for tonight.
+Four months of practice and expectancy, occasional laziness and consequent recommitment ... whew, it's been an interesting ride.
+This idea of the hinge, though, of the drawing out of time, of waiting patiently (sometimes pained, and with great longing) and then swinging on the hinge and starting something new...
+That's my mental image, my visual preparation, for tonight.
 The musically etherized moments in between songs--particularly, in between the songs of a self-contained set--are so fragile.
 For the performer, this (non)playing is almost more difficult than the actual playing of notes on the page.
-The in between time demands patience before it can swing free into the next piece.
+The in-between time demands patience before it can swing free into the next piece.
 Patience.
-The hinge.
+A hinge.
 Swing.
-The new.
-My mantra.
+Something new.
+My mantra while Sven sings.

-And finally: Patience has brought my two dearest friends in the whole world something new as well.
+And finally: Patience has brought my two dear friends something new as well.
 In the Wings welcomes Calliope Alexandra, born October 12, 2007.